cuiyongbo/hello-world/my_wiki/mathematics_glossary/probability_statistics_terms.rst

 In probability theory and statistics, variance is the expectation of the squared deviation of a random variable from its mean.
-Informally, it measures how far a set of (random) numbers are spread out from their average value.
+Informally, it measures how far a set of numbers are spread out from their average value.
 Variance has a central role in statistics, where some ideas that use it include descriptive statistics, statistical inference, hypothesis testing, goodness of fit, and Monte Carlo sampling.
 Variance is an important tool in the sciences, where statistical